 Is there an ideal time to visit Abu Dhabi?
-With long, hot summers and mild inviting winters, November to April is the preferred time for most visitors.
+With long, hot summers and mild, inviting winters, November to April is the preferred time for most visitors to Abu Dhabi, the capital of the United Arab Emirates.

 This guide looks at what to expect in the different seasons and annual events you may want to plan your visit around.

-Abu Dhabi in the winter is a fun, exciting and culturally enriching place to visit.
-There are seasonal outdoor events aplenty and lots of sunshine hours to enjoy.
+In the winter, Abu Dhabi is a fun, exciting, and culturally enriching place to visit.
+There are seasonal outdoor events aplenty and lots of sunshine hours to enjoy with pleasant weather.

-January is the coolest point of the year, and temperatures slowly rise over February.
+January is the coolest point of the year, and the average temperature slowly rises over February.

-You know winter has truly hit when the Park Market returns to Umm Al Emarat Park followed by flag day, then the Abu Dhabi Grand Prix leading into National Day in early December, then a busy winter festivities period.
+You know winter has truly hit Abu Dhabi when the Park Market returns to Umm Al Emarat Park, followed by flag day, then the Abu Dhabi Grand Prix leading into National Day (Eid Al Etihad) in early December.
+This is followed by a busy winter festivities period and spectacular New Year’s celebrations.
 Most large public events and al fresco dining happen in the winter through until April.

-Life in Abu Dhabi moves indoors from May through until mid-October.
-Peak summer temperatures can be as high as 50°C (122°F), though average in the low 40’s.
+Life in Abu Dhabi moves indoors from around the end of May through until mid-October.
+Having an arid climate in the desert, peak summer daytime temperatures in Abu Dhabi can be as high as 50ยฐC (122ยฐF), though you’ll find the average daytime high is in the low 40s.
+Overnight, the air temperature in summer doesn’t dip below 30ยฐC.

-Be aware that August and September particularly also suffer from humidity, which can make the “feels like” temperature much higher.
+Be aware that August and September particularly also suffer from humidity, which can make the “feels like” temperature much higher than the reported air temperature.

-Be mindful not only of air temperatures but sea temperatures which can rise to 31-35°C mid-summer – not exactly a refreshing ocean dip!
+Visitors to Abu Dhabi in summer should be mindful not only of air temperatures but also sea temperatures, which can rise to 31-35ยฐC mid-summer โ not exactly a refreshing ocean dip!
 You’ll want to check that your accommodation has a temperature-controlled pool.

-The great thing about summer in Abu Dhabi, though, is you can take advantage of many great offers on luxury hotels at a fraction of the normal price.
+The great thing about summer in Abu Dhabi, though, is you can take advantage of many great offers on luxury hotels at a fraction of the normal price you’d pay in peak season.

 By October, the temperatures start to recede, and humidity drops.
-By November, you are back to the mild and pleasant winter conditions – possibly even occasional rain showers.
+By November, you are back to mild and pleasant winter conditionsโpossibly even occasional rain showers.

-Is there a best season to visit Abu Dhabi?
+Is There a Best Time to Visit Abu Dhabi?

-You are better off gauging the best time to visit on how much heat you can tolerate.
+You are better off gauging the best time to visit Abu Dhabi and the UAE on how much heat you can tolerate.

 The shoulder seasons of February to April and October to November are best for beach weather.